nafisalawalidris/NafisaLawalIdris/README.md

 📫 Feel free to reach out to me at feenah.eledrees@yahoo.co.uk.

-## 💬 Ask me anything and I'll be happy to help.
+## 💬 Ask me anything, and I'll be happy to help.

 ## ⚡️ Here's what I'm involved in:

 - Global Ambassador at WomenTech Network Global.
 - Advisory Board Member at [Spendo INC.](https://github.com/Spendoware)
-- Mentor at KaggleX, She Connect Africa, Google Women Techmakers (WTM) Ilorin, VC4A, Black Girls in Tech, WOMEN IN TECH - Global Movement & Women in Tech® Nigeria.
+- Mentor at KaggleX, She Connect Africa, Google Women Techmakers (WTM) Ilorin, VC4A, Black Girls in Tech, WOMEN IN TECH - Global Movement & Women in Tech® Nigeria, ADPList Mentor, Women in Data Science (WiDS) Mentor.
 - Public Speaker at conferences.
 Contact me at feenah.eledrees@yahoo.co.uk to invite me to speak at your conference.
-- State Ambassador at Northern Tech Ecosystem.
-- Instructor at Lighthall.
-- Consultant/Advisor at FATE Foundation.
+- ForbesBLK Member - Ambassador Women in Data Science (WiDS) Worldwide.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">